UNIC-IFF/KNOB-BBF-Web-Application/README.md

 # Instructions

-To execute the FLASK API you should execute with admin privileges the initialize.sh ( 'sudo ./initialize.sh' ) file under the main folder.
+To execute the FLASK API you should execute with admin privileges the initialize.sh ( `sudo ./initialize.sh` ) file under the main folder.
 In case the css and Js is not working properly please execute in the terminal the following commands:
-- 1. docker exec -it bbf-gui-apis /bin/bash
+ 1. `docker exec -it bbf-gui-apis /bin/bash`
-- 2. npm install
+ 2. `npm install`
-- 3. gulp
+ 3. `gulp`
 The swagger URL is the: http://127.0.0.1:5000/swagger For each API type the prefered network.
 The list of the avialable networks can be seen by the "list" API.